U.S. Soup Consumer Purchases Increased 5 Percent For The Year

 About Campbell Soup Company

-Campbell Soup Company is the world’s largest maker and marketer of soup.
-The Company’s soups are sold under the global “Campbell’s” brand, as well as “Erasco” in Germany and “Liebig” in France.
-Among its other strong food brands are “Pepperidge Farm” cookies and crackers, “V8” and “V8 Splash” juices, “Pace” Mexican sauces, “Prego” pasta sauces, “Swanson” broths, “Homepride” sauces in the United Kingdom, “Arnott’s” biscuits in Australia, and “Godiva” chocolates around the world.
-For more information on the Company, visit Campbell’s web site on the Internet at www.campbellsoup.com.
+Campbell Soup Company is a global manufacturer and marketer of high quality soup, sauces, beverage, biscuits, confectionery and prepared food products.
+The company owns a portfolio of more than 20 market-leading businesses each with more than $100 million in sales.
+They include “Campbell’s” soups worldwide, “Erasco” soups in Germany and “Liebig” soups in France, “Pepperidge Farm” cookies and crackers, “V8” vegetable juices, “V8 Splash” juice beverages, “Pace” Mexican sauces, “Prego” pasta sauces, “Franco-American” canned pastas and gravies, “Swanson” broths, “Homepride” sauces in the United Kingdom, “Arnott’s” biscuits in Australia and “Godiva” chocolates around the world.
+The company also owns dry soup and sauce businesses in Europe under the “Batchelors,” “Oxo,” “Lesieur,” “Royco,” “Liebig,” “Heisse Tasse,” “Blå Band” and “McDonnells” brands.
+The company is ably supported by 24,000 employees worldwide.
+For more information on the company, visit Campbell’s website on the Internet at www.campbellsoup.com.

 Sign up to get the latest company news.
 Delivered from our family to yours.